A Packing List to cover you in Buenos Aires

 If you’re coming from the Northern Hemisphere, don’t forget that seasons switch when you cross the equator.
 Argentina’s summer is from December to March, autumn is March to May, winter spans June through August, and spring blossoms from September into November.
 While summer can be insufferably humid, and winter bitter cold, the weather is overall quite temperate and these extremes usually last only about a week.
 Your best bet is to bring layers and peel off or pile on as necessary.

 Regarding style, people in Buenos Aires are quite fashionable and trends change every season.
 Europeans will find the styles quite aligned to their own, but US Americans may want to leave some of their most casual t-shirts and flip-flops at home.
-Your best bet will be to pack light and buy a few things once you’re in town, if necessary.
 When in doubt, bring classic, flattering basics and lean toward dressy instead of casual.

 These boots were made for walking!

 Having said that, if you are planning to do some trekking in one of the more rugged regions of Argentina, know that hiking boots will definitely stand out in the fashionable capital.
 Also, if interested in dancing some Tango, you will want comfortable shoes to learn in before whipping out those ravishing heels to show off your moves.
-Try some simple flats or pick up some alpargatas once you get here.
+Try some simple flats.

 A quick reference list of what to pack